Batangas Provincial Board

 The Batangas Provincial Board is the Sangguniang Panlalawigan (provincial legislature) of the Philippine province of Batangas.

 The members are elected via plurality-at-large voting: the province is divided into six districts, two representatives in each district.
 The candidates with the highest number of votes in each district, depending on the number of members the district sends, are elected.
 The vice governor is the ex officio presiding officer, and only votes to break ties.
 The vice governor is elected via the plurality voting system province-wide.

 The districts used in appropriation of members is coextensive with the legislative districts of Batangas.

+The 2025 session was viewed as contentious by multiple media outlets.
+This led to a legislative impasse.